thechangelog/draft/draft/oss-support/post.md

 ## Concerns

-GnuPG is only one example of backbone software projects that comprise the core ecosystem that is the net.
+GnuPG is only one example of backbone software projects that comprise the core of the internet's ecosystem.
 There are many others.
-A concerning notion is that in a time when privacy concerns, brought about by government and overreaching commercial entities, is the fact that many secure services are maintained by a hand full of developers.
+A concerning notion is that in a time when privacy concerns &mdash; brought about by government and overreaching commercial entities &mdash; is the fact that many secure services are maintained by a handfull of developers.
 These secure services are really at the front lines in defending privacy on the net.
 Awesome as these devs are, there is only so much a few people can do.
-Bugs exists and no amount of coverage testing is going to find them _all_.
-Similarly, take for example the [HeartBleed][link_heartbleed] event with OpenSSL.
-It surprised many to learn of the state that code base was in and the lack of maintainers that library had.
-So much so that the [OpenBSD decided to fork and refactor the project][link_openbsd].
+Bugs exists and no amount of coverage testing is going to find them _all_ (_Have you every reached 100% coverage?_).

+Similar events have occurred.
+For example, [HeartBleed][link_heartbleed], a bug found in the TLS implementation of OpenSSL.
+It surprised many to learn of the state that codebase was in and that it had a lack of maintainers.
+So much so that the [OpenBSD project decided to fork and refactor it][link_openbsd].
+Another event (though less threatening) was [Shell Shock][link_shellshock], which was a vulnerability in Bash's interpeter.

 **What are some other entrenched projects out there that are under funded/under resourced?
 What are their stories?**